Kitware/dive/client/README.md

 # DIVE Frontend

-This directory contains the code for both
+This directory contains the code for:

-* The specific DIVE client deployed to [viame.kitware.com](https://viame.kitware.com)
+* The DIVE web client deployed to [viame.kitware.com](https://viame.kitware.com)
+* The DIVE desktop electron app.
-* The web annotation library published to npm as [`vue-media-annotator`](https://www.npmjs.com/package/vue-media-annotator)
+* The annotation js library published to npm as [`vue-media-annotator`](https://www.npmjs.com/package/vue-media-annotator)

 ## Development

-Requires Node <= 16 due to [this webpack issue](https://github.com/webpack/webpack/issues/14532) and the fact that we are on vue cli service v4.
+Requires Node 16 due to [this webpack issue](https://github.com/webpack/webpack/issues/14532) and the fact that we are on vue cli service v4.
 Should be resolved by upgrading to v5, which is not yet released.

 ``` bash
 # install dependencies